 Volunteering has been important to me, as well.
 I was with a literacy program for five years at which I tutored people how to read.
 Most of the people who came to us struggled with homelessness and low incomes.
 Two and a half years in, I helped to turn the quarterly newsletter into a monthly newspaper.
 The monthly eventually became what is now known in Portland as Street Roots.
 I’ve also assisted Northwest Pilot Project find new housing for people forced out of their low-income apartment buildings.

 Besides reading, writing, working with words, and volunteering, I have numerous interests.
-These include the well-being of our planet and our environment, animals, Hawaii, bodysurfing, wine, sports, theory, spirituality, music, movies, cocktails, food, Portland, politics, the economy, architecture, and my friends.
+These include the well-being of our planet and our environment, animals, Hawaii, bodysurfing, wine, sports, theory, spirituality, religion, music, movies, cocktails, food, Portland, politics, the economy, architecture, my friends, and my partner, Jen.